tmorin/cqrsjs/README.md

 ## cq what?

-cqrs means Command and Query Responsability Segregation.
+cqrs means Command and Query Responsibility Segregation.
-It's comming from far.
+It's coming from far.
 So wikipedia will be better place to know more about it.

 ## All in one function